Phat kaphrao: Ingredients

 Phat kaphrao consists of meat such as pork, chicken, beef, or seafood stir fried with holy basil and garlic.
 It is served with rice and optionally topped with fried eggs.
 The main seasonings are soy sauce, Thai fish sauce, oyster sauce (optional), cane sugar, and bird's eye chili.

 Over time, phat kaphrao has evolved with the addition of other ingredients such as Chinese century eggs and Thai local vegetables, namely asparagus beans, baby corns, onions, carrots, banana peppers, mushrooms, bamboo shoots and coconut shoots.
 However, adding vegetables in phat kaphrao is also seen as an effort to reduce the cost of meat and increase profit margins on the part of food vendors.

 Common variants may use chicken, pork, minced pork, pork livers, crispy pork belly, beef, minced beef, meatballs, prawns, squid, meat and seafood, seafood, Chinese century eggs, or mushrooms.

 Popularity

 Thailand

 Phat kaphrao is inexpensive, easy to prepare, nutritious, and fast to eat.
 It is generally eaten with rice.
-Phed Mark is a famous restaurant in Bangkok owned by renowned food vlogger Mark Wiens.
-It specialises exclusively and serves only Phat Kaphrao.